So, you’ve been reading about the reasons to switch to Linux and the benefits of using it, and you’ve finally decided to give it a try. Good.

 1. Ubuntu or Ubuntu Default or Ubuntu GNOME

-Kubuntu is the KDE version of Ubuntu.
-The KDE Plasma desktop environment is known for its point-and-click configuration options.
-Plasma is modern and sleek-looking.
-Lots of tweaks are available around the desktop like widgets, screenlets, etc. If you like to customize your desktop, this would be a good choice.
+Plenty of tweaks are available around the desktop like widgets, etc. If you like to customize your desktop, this would be a good choice.
+We have a KDE customization guide if you are curious.

 Like Xubuntu, Lubuntu also caters to the needs of lower-end systems.
 It uses LXQt with the recent release instead of LXDE on older versions.
 LXQt is a lightweight, power-efficient desktop environment.
-If you are coming from Windows XP, it’ll have a similar feel.
+If you are coming from Windows XP, it should have a similar feel for the layout.

 Lubuntu is the lightest of them all.
-Even if you have a system with less than 1 GB of RAM, Lubuntu will handle it.
-It manages power efficiently so your system doesn’t overheat that often.
+Even if you have a system with less than 1 GB of RAM, Lubuntu can handle it. w

-It’s not really a different Ubuntu flavor but rather the older Ubuntu version.
-Ubuntu Unity used to be the default interface till 2016.
+Back from the dead?
+Well, if you did not know, Ubuntu Unity used to be the default interface on Ubuntu until 2016.
 In 2017, Ubuntu dropped Unity as the default desktop in favor of GNOME.
-Even though the desktop environment has been discontinued, Unity was a beautiful desktop that requires a decent hardware configuration.

 6. Ubuntu MATE